ztickm/hammidu-resume/README.md

 ## Architecture

-This is a monorepo containing two packages:
+This is a monorepo containing three packages:

 ### 📦 `packages/xebec`
 Lightweight library for generating HTML from JSON Resume data.